GustavPS/Dose/README.md

 `npm run start`

-### Movie Server
+### Content Server
 First you have to edit `.env.local` in ContentServer and set the temp folder to a path.
 This path should have a quite large volume, since the temp transcoding files are located here.

-To start the movie server run the following commands in the `MovieServer` folder.
+To start the content server run the following commands in the `ContentServer` folder.

 `$env:NODE_ENV="production"`